INTERNATIONAL TIME CAPSULE SOCIETY & NOT FORGOTTEN LIBRARY DEPOSITORY

-The International Time Capsule Society (ITCS) curates and preserves an international library of time capsules which can be recorded, found, accessed and researched over the next few centuries.
-It strives to document all types of time capsules throughout the world, to make this information more accessible and to promote and enhance the careful study of time capsules.
+The International Time Capsule Society (ITCS) curates and preserves an international library of time capsule which can be recorded, found, accessed and researched over the next few centuries.
+It strives to document all types of time capsules throughout the world, to make this information more accessible and to promote and enhance the careful study of time capsule.

 To this end we are advising the public about a number of changes which will take place over the next several months starting November 2020: